 For children, particularly girls, who drop out of school and don’t complete their education in Sri Lanka, options are extremely limited.
 Many uneducated young girls are forced to migrate away as far as the Middle East to find work as housemaids.

 When Rashmi was about to turn 10, her fortunes finally started to change.
-Her mother learnt about a Hope for Children supported-centre that focuses on providing intense education clubs for young children from rural poverty in the region.
+Her mother learnt about a Hope for Children support-centre that focuses on providing intense education clubs for young children from rural poverty in the region.
 Rashmi was enrolled into the clubs which have not only improved her English and Maths – the core skills she needs to pass future exams – but has also reinvigorated her passion for learning and her appreciation of the importance of education.

 Now she dreams of finishing her studies and finding employment so that she can support her mother and lift her family out of poverty.